glmck13/OnAirPi/README.md

 ```

 ## Icasecast Server
 My Icecast server runs on an Ubuntu LightSail instance within AWS.
 To get it running I downloaded the icecast2 paackage, then edited /etc/icecast2/icecast.xml to modify <source-password> (used by EZstream), <admin-password>, and <hostname>.
+I then opened up port 8000 on the AWS firewall.

 ## Alexa App
 ## Station Web App